Dübendorf: Industry

 Givaudan, producer of flavors and fragrances, has a part of its R&D department located in Dübendorf.
-Hewlett Packard's main Switzerland office is in Dübendorf.
+Hewlett-Packard's main Switzerland office is in Dübendorf.

+The Aeromedical Center of the Swiss Air Force and the headquarters of the virtual reality aviation simulation company Loft Dynamics (formerly VRM Switzerland) are located in Dübendorf.

 Dübendorf has an unemployment rate of 3.09%.
 As of 2005, there were 196 people employed in the primary economic sector and about 31 businesses involved in this sector.
 2410 people are employed in the secondary sector and there are 234 businesses in this sector.
 11663 people are employed in the tertiary sector, with 897 businesses in this sector.
 As of 2007 76.1% of the working population were employed full-time, and 23.9% were employed part-time.

 Education

 The Primarschulverwaltung Dübendorf serves primary school students.
 The Sekundarschule Dübendorf-Schwerzenbach serves secondary level students.
 The Kantonsschule Uster in Uster has gymnasium education and serves Dübendorf.

 The Lycée Français Marie Curie de Zürich (LFZ), a French international school, is located on four campuses in the municipality.

+The Bildungslandschaft Dübendorf starts with early childhood.
+It organizes a wide range of information, meeting and educational opportunities for families and subsidizes playgroup places.
+It is important to sensitize all parents to the fact that the first four years of life are central to the educational biography.

+Through the Bildungslandschaft, stakeholders from the pre-school, social, health, integration and school sectors also network with each other.
+This creates a sustainable network around young children with the aim of giving them a fair chance of a good education.